Europe: Unearthing the Past - Maymester 2020

 - Acropolis - The Parthenon, Erectheum (Porch of the Maidens: Caryatids), and Areopagus

 - Ancient Agora and Classical Athens

 - Historic Plaka Area

 - Free Day

-- Pompeii Archaeological Site including the Roman Amphitheatre and the Villa of the Mysteries
+- Pompeii Archaeological Site including the Temple of Isis, Roman Amphitheatre, and the Villa of the Mysteries

 - Greek Temples and Archaeological Museum

-- Vatican Museums; St. Peter's Basilica and Vatican Grottoes
+- Vatican Museums; Renaissance Rome: Raphael Rooms, Sistine Chapel, St. Peter's Basilica, and Vatican Grottoes

 - Ancient Rome: Roman Forum, Palatine Hill, and Colosseum

 - Pantheon and Piazza Navona Area